jankat11/Cankat-ing-case/employee-management-app/README.md

 ## Important Note

-On Windows (PowerShell), due to restrictions with single and double quotes, the following syntax is used in the project's `package.json`: ` "test": "web-test-runner --node-resolve --files \"test/**/*.test.js\" --coverage" ` If you experience issues with testing on terminals from other operating systems, you can change it to:
+On Windows (PowerShell), due to restrictions with single and double quotes, the following syntax is used in the project's scripts `package.json`: ` "test": "web-test-runner --node-resolve --files \"test/**/*.test.js\" --coverage" ` If you experience issues with testing on terminals from other operating systems, you can change it to:
 ` "test": "web-test-runner --node-resolve --files 'test/**/*.test.js' --coverage" `

 ---